WEBSITE TERMS AND CONDITIONS

 - any other liability which cannot be excluded or limited under applicable law.

-9.2 Enthuse shall not be liable to the Charity for:
+9.2 Enthuse shall not be liable to the Customer for:

 - any damage to software;